vdclab/vdclab-wiki/bioDBnet-db2db.md

 ### dbReport
 Same tool as db2db, except that you don't choose the output database.
 Instead you get the ID in all databases.
 ### dbFind
 Same tool as db2db, except that you don't specify the input database.
 The tool will automatically detect the database of origins.
 It also allows to have a list of mixed origins for the IDs.
+Sometimes it is the only tool that allows to map Ids.
 ### dbOrtho
 Same tool as db2db, except that you can specify your species of entry and specify a species of output for orthologue searches.
 ### dbAnnot